Irokanade/vuetify-web-portfolio/README.md

-# Welcom to my portfolio
+# Welcome to my portfolio

 I built this web portfolio using Vue3 and Vuetify